Palestinian cuisine: Holiday sweets

 A common Palestinian dessert reserved only for Ramadan is qatayef, which could be provided by the numerous street vendors in several major Palestinian cities or towns as well as typical Palestinian households.
 Qatayef is the general name of the dessert as a whole, but more specifically, the name of the batter that acts as a base.
 The result of the batter being poured into a round hot plate appears similar to pancakes, except only one side is cooked, then folded.
 The pastry is filled with either unsalted goat cheese or ground walnuts and cinnamon.
 It is then baked and served with a hot sugar-water syrup or sometimes honey.

 Ka'ak bi 'awja (ma'amoul) is a semolina shortbread pastry filled with ground dates called ajwa or walnuts.
 The dessert is a traditional meal for Christians during Easter, however, ka'ak bi awja is also prepared towards the end of Ramadan, to be eaten during Eid al-Fitr—a Muslim festival immediately following Ramadan, as well as during Eid al-Adha, as well as Samaritans during Sukkot.
-During Mawlid—the holiday honoring the birth of the Islamic prophet Muhammad—Zalabieh which consists of small, crunchy deep fried dough balls in dipped in syrup, is served.
+During Mawlid—the holiday honoring the birth of the Islamic prophet Muhammad—zalabiyeh which consists of small, crunchy deep fried dough balls in dipped in syrup, is served.
 The dough is made from flour, yeast and water.

 A special pudding called mughli is prepared for a new born child.
 The dessert is made of ground rice, sugar and a mixture of spices, garnished with almonds, pine nuts and walnuts.
 An infant's new tooth is celebrated with bowls of sweetened wheat or barley and sweets served after a child's circumcision include baklava and Burma.
 Christian families in mourning serve a sweet bun known as rahmeh.
 It is a food eaten in remembrance of the dead and as a gesture of blessing the soul of the deceased person.
 The Greek Orthodox Church offers a special tray with cooked wheat covered with sugar and candy after a memorial service.
+Christians who observe Eid il-Burbara celebrate by preparing a sweet wheat porridge flavored with spices and decorated with nuts called Burbara.
+Snounieh (سنونية, derived from the Arabic sin, meaning "tooth) is a dessert very similar to Burbara that is prepared to celebrate a babies first tooth.

+Lent

+Palestinian Christians observing Lent abstain from certain foods like eggs, meat, or dairy, and instead turn to vegetarian foods like hummus, falafel, mujaddara, or fried cauliflower, or make siyami (صيامي) Lenten adaptations of dishes like maqluba or stuffed leaves.

+Politics

+Dishes like maqluba and musakhan are considered symbols of Palestinian identity.
+Many foods common to both Palestinian and Israeli cuisines, such as hummus and falafel, have been the subject of debates concerning cultural appropriation.